C-RAN Zero-Forcing with Imperfect CSI: Analysis and Precode\&Quantize Feedback: Downlink CRAN-JT: Performance Analysis for zf with imperfect csi

 We conclude this section with some insights.
-From \cref{corolary_closed_form_rough_approximation} it follows that the rate-gap decreases like $2^{\frac{-B}{2Q \left({N}_t-1 \right)}}$ as $B$ increases.
-Furthermore, note that $U\left({1}/{2}, ({1- N_t M})/2,{1}/{(2 P)}\right)=O(1)$ as $P\rightarrow\infty $.
+From \cref{corolary_closed_form_rough_approximation}, it follows that the rate-gap decreases at the rate $2^{\frac{-B}{2Q \left({N}_t-1 \right)}}$ as $B$ increases.
+Furthermore, note that $\frac{\pi{\alpha_{q}} P N_{t} }{2 \sqrt{{\alpha_{q}}PN_{t}+1}}=O(\sqrt P)$ as $P\rightarrow\infty $.
 Therefore, to maintain the overall number of degrees of freedom, $2^{\frac{-B}{2Q(N_{t}-1)}}$ should decrease at least like $\sqrt P$; i.e., the number of bits per channel should, at least, increase linearly with the \gls{snr} in dB as well as with the number of \glspl{ms}.
 Otherwise, the network is interference limited.
 This result is consistent with previous findings on the single-Tx broadcast channel (cf. \cite{jindal2006mimo}).
-Finally, the rate gap decrease of $2^{\frac{-B}{2Q \left({N}_t-1 \right)}}$ implies that it is possible to reduce the rate gap without increasing $B$, by having a smaller $Q$, or by having an effective number of antennas that is less than $N_t$.
+Finally, the rate gap decrease $2^{\frac{-B}{2Q \left({N}_t-1 \right)}}$ implies that it is possible to reduce the rate gap without increasing $B$ by having a smaller $Q$, or having an effective number of antennas less than $N_t$.
 The latter insight is the motivation for the \gls{paq} \gls{csi} sharing scheme presented in the following section.

-Note, however, that while $\Delta R_q$ is improved if $N_t$ or $Q$ decreases, $R^{\star}_q$ is deteriorating due to a loss in antenna gain.
-This trade-off determines if the achievable-rate, $\hat R_{q}$ (cf. \eqref{rateGap}), increases or decreases.
+However, while $\Delta R_q$ is improved if $N_t$ or $Q$ decreases, $R^{\star}_q$ deteriorates due to a loss in antenna gain.
+This trade-off determines if the achievable rate, $\hat R_{q}$ (cf. \eqref{rateGap}), increases or decreases.
 In the sequel, we show that $\hat R_q$ can be drastically improved under a good precoding strategy in most cases.
-Numerical results for the proposed bounds are given in Sec. \ref{Sec:NumericalResults}.
+Numerical results for the proposed bounds are given in Sec. \ref{SecNumericalResults}.